2008 Signal Integrity Seminars

 The following simulations were generated by HyperLynx software.
 The driver in each case is a simple 3.3-V CMOS model, with 10-ohm output impedances in both HI and LOW states, 6-nH package inductance (BGA) and a 1-ns rise/fall time (10-90%).

 The net topology shown on this page cannot be terminated satisfactorily.
-What I mean is, you can’t obtain a crisp first incident wave, of full size, with no reflections, and still meet the demands of good circuit-design practice.
+What I mean is, you can’t obtain crisp first incident waves at both endpoints, of full size, with no reflections, and still meet the demands of good circuit-design practice.
 You can satisfy any combination of three, but not all four, of the above requirements.

 The basic problem with this topology is that all three branches are long compared to the length of a rising edge.
 In other words, the signal delay on each branch (about 1 ns) is comparable to the risetime (also 1 ns).
 Such a net, if left unteriminated, will display full transmission line characteristics, with lots of overshoot and ringing.